ChewingGlass/tractyl-manuform-keyboard/README.md

 ##### Printing

- * Right case - 18 hours
+ * Right case - 20 hours
- * Left case - 18 hours
+ * Left case - 20 hours
  * Right plate - 8-12 hours*
  * Left plate - 4 hours
  * Palm rest - 3 hours
- * Tent stands and feet - 3 hours*
+ * Tent stands and feet - 3 hours
- * Hotswap sockets - 3 hours*
+ * Hotswap mesh - 5 hours each

-\* - I forgot

-So you're looking at roughtly 60 hours of continous printing.
+So you're looking at roughtly 70 hours of continous printing.
 And that's assuming you _like_ the first model that prints.

 I'd suggest testing it out with switches and changing things to your liking.

 ##### Soldering and Assembly

-I'd budget about 20 hours for each side of the keyboard.
-Soldering is tedious, you'll have to debug, etc. Inserting the socket buckles is not as easy as you'd think.
-So 40 hours total of labor.
-YMMV
+It took me about 4 hours to solder each half of the keyboard, plus another 1 hour hooking up TRRS and trackball.
+I've done this a few time now, so it may take you longer or shorter if you're experienced.

 ## Principles